 Later I whisk the mixture continuously and gently for a creamy texture and even cooking.
 It becomes thick in 10 minutes.

 How to Test the Thickness

 You can test the thickness by placing a spoon into your mixture.
 If the mixture coats the back of a spoon, and if the line is visible when you run your finger through the mixture, it means that your mixture is thick enough.

 Once the mixture is thick, I remove the bowl from the heat and add the cubed butter.
 If your butter is softened, you can add them all together.
 They will melt in seconds.

-Once they all melt, I sieve the curd into a clean bowl and have a smooth lemon curd.
+Once they all melt, I sieve the curd into a clean bowl and have smooth lemon curd.
 The curd looks very smooth but still, you have to sieve it.
 Believe me, it is not nice to have zests in your lemon curd.
 Don’t skip this step!

 I immediately cover my lemon curd with a plastic film, I press the plastic film so it touches the curd and prevents a skin when cooling.
-Then I store in the fridge.
-You can keep in the fridge up to a week.
+Then I store it in the fridge.
+You can keep it in the fridge for up to a week.